 - How if IDIC is experiencing a financial deficiency?

-Indonesia's government is highly committed to maintain IDIC's continuation as well as to preserve public trust on IDIC.
+Indonesia's government is highly committed to maintain IDIC's continuation as well as to preserve public confidence in IDIC.
 IDIC regulation also states that in a case of IDIC experiences a financial deficiency, government with the approval of the parliament of the Republic of Indonesia could add more capital for IDIC.Furthermore, if IDIC experiences liquidity difficulty due to the payment of insurance claims, IDIC can have a loan from the government.

 - How is the organization structure of IDIC?

 The body of the IDIC consists of the Board of Commissioners and the Chief Executive Officer.
 The Board of commissioners is policy maker of the IDIC and led by a Chairman.
-Chief Executive Officer is one of the member of Board of Commissioners who oversees the operational activities of the IDIC.
+Chief Executive Officer is one of the member of Board of Commissioners who implement the operational activities of the IDIC.